 Welcome to the Teen Page!

 I miss seeing you all here at SOPL.
 Our programs are still available, but virtually.
-If you miss hanging out in the Meeting Room on Thursdays, not to worry, we’re still here – just online.
-Check out the calendar for a complete listing of after school programs.
+Check out the calendar for a complete listing of teen programs.
 When you decide to come into the library, you’ll also have an opportunity to get a newly designed Teen Library Card which is fine-free and your gateway to the world.
 If you need assistance with anything, the library staff is here to help.
 Above all else, all questions are encouraged – you can call, send me an email, or stop into the library.
 Continue to inspire those around you and I’ll see you soon!

 -Ms. Miller, Teen Librarian & Volunteer Coordinator